They Changed It Now It Sucks / Film

 - Godzilla (1998) had so much indisputable change that even the creators admitted that they had made a mistake by changing so much.
 However, some people who actually liked the movie and its monster disliked the creature getting depicted as the classic Godzilla with his usual powers and fighting other monsters in Godzilla: The Series and then officially being renamed to "Zilla" and presented as a useless weakling in Final Wars as part of a grand Take That against the '98 film.
 As well, the movie's niche fandom didn't take too kindly to later media going back to Godzilla's traditional look and powers, leading to a sort of Fandom Rivalry.

 - E.T. the Extra-Terrestrial.
-For the film's 20th anniversary in 2002, it saw guns replaced with walkie-talkies, gave the title character a CGI makeover and changed one line of dialogue using the word "terrorist" (replaced with the word "hippie").
+For the film's 20th anniversary in 2002, it saw guns replaced with walkie-talkies, gave the title character a CGI makeover and changed one line of dialogue using the word "terrorist" (replaced with the word "hippie", which was done to avoid Too Soon accusations but went too far in the other direction and made the 1982 film appear more dated than it was).
 Mercilessly lampooned in the South Park parody episode "Free Hat".
-Incidentally, while said episode portrays Steven Spielberg as the diabolical mastermind behind editing Raiders of the Lost Ark, with George Lucas only reluctantly following, in reality Spielberg later stated that editing the movie was a mistake, and the a subsequent home video reissue in 2012 was that of the theatrical version.
+Incidentally, while said episode portrays Steven Spielberg as the diabolical mastermind behind editing Raiders of the Lost Ark, with George Lucas only reluctantly following, in reality Spielberg later stated that editing the movie was a mistake, and the subsequent home video reissue in 2012 was that of the theatrical version.

 - If you want to see a fanbase metaphorically explode, just bring up any part of the live-action Transformers films that's different from the G1 show on a forum that's full of G1 fans.
-For starters, many fans were upset that Optimus Prime's truck mode was not a flatnose, he had flames painted on his cab because the director thought they looked cool, and his magically appearing/disappearing trailer from G1 was nowhere to be seen.
+For starters, many fans were upset that Optimus Prime's truck mode was not a cab-over truck, he had flames painted on his cab because the director thought they looked cool(Specifically, they'd screen-tested a solid red paint scheme, and the director determined that it looked boring), and his magically appearing/disappearing trailer from G1 was nowhere to be seen.
 Believe it or not, there were even fans who complained about Megatron's alt-mode being one that was actually usable without having to depend on one of his subordinates to pull the trigger.

 - Later films started incorporating more concepts and characters from G1 (and other parts of the brand) into the movie series, as well as redesigning the robots to be more human-like as opposed to overly alien-looking (which has been a major part of why old-school fans hated the movies).
 This, naturally, lead to fans of the movie series complaining about the changes.